: Virginia Gordon

-Tamara Newlands is a sexuality educator, speaker, consultant, Executive Director of eChildhood, and is currently studying in the field of holistic sexuality education.
-Tamara has a proven track record in developing and delivering school and parent education in her role as Sydney Programs Manager of Youth Wellbeing Project.
-Tamara’s corporate background is in international HR, Project Management, Business Management and Culture and Financial Services.
-Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business for the past 7 years.
+, and is currently studying in the field of social impact.
+Tamara has a proven track record in developing and delivering sexuality and relationship education for schools, parents, and youth.
+Tamara’s corporate background is in international HR, Project Management, Business Management, and Culture and Financial Services.
+Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business for the past 9 years.

 MEET OUR EXPERT ADVISORS

 eChildhood Expert Advisors are outstanding leaders in their individual fields of expertise and make themselves accessible to our Executive Director and Board Members in order to increase our current knowledge, collaborative efforts and ensure laser-sharp focus of initiatives.
 As we push forward to achieve our strategic plan and implement measures that improve children and young people’s safety, health and wellbeing outcomes, mental and physical health outcomes, and decrease vulnerabilities to exploitation through research, education, legislation and digital solutions, we rely on the expert advice of those who have trail-blazed this path before us, or who have exceptional skills relevant to our mission.

 Dr Michael Flood